TheMozg/awk-raycaster/README.md

 Your machine will now be ready to run *awkaster*.

 # How to play
-Your objective is to navigate the map and activate exit elevator, killing hoards of monsters in the process.
+Your objective is to navigate the map and activate exit elevator, killing hordes of monsters in the process.

 Controls:
 * WASD - movement